fairyeszhuo/GEO4962-2021/_episodes/08-Analysing-SSW.md

 <img src="../fig/ssw_nh.png" width=600>

 # Research question ideas
-1. Frequency and timing of NH SSWs -- modelled vs observed
+1. Frequency and timing of NH SSWs: modelled versus observed
-2. Major SSWs in the SH in present and future?
+2. Major SSWs in the SH in present and future
 3. Impact of SSWs on the surface climate

 # Data